ryanatkn/gro/src/docs/unbundled.md

 We recommend using [SvelteKit (and Vite)](https://github.com/sveltejs/kit) for frontends.
-Gro is primarily intended for SPAs and Node projects - the current SPA behavior is deprecated for SvelteKite - and **it won't reach a stable production-ready 1.0 for quite a while.**
+Gro is primarily intended for SPAs and Node projects - the current SPA behavior is deprecated for SvelteKite - and **Gro won't reach a stable production-ready 1.0 for quite a while.**

 > SPAs without SSR are a niche use case - they're usually **not** what you want on the web!
 > But sometimes they're _exactly_ what you want, and Gro was purpose-built to support them.